 This writing-intensive, rigorous, college-level course aims to make students sophisticated communicators.
 The purpose of this course is to provide various tools and opportunities for students to be able to write in any situation and for any purpose.
 Students will practice and enhance their composition skills related to critical thinking, questioning, annotating, planning, organization, research, rhetoric, literary tropes, voice, syntax, diction, and punctuation.
 The following practices of writing will be addressed: scholarship, narrative/creative, summary/response, expository/informative, analytical, synthesis, argumentative/persuasive, exploratory/research, reflective, and professional/technical.
 High expectations are held for all work and for all students, and grades will reflect that fact.
-Students are also encouraged to earn college credit by enrolling in dual-credit and/or by passing the AP English Language and Composition Exam in May.
+Students who pass the AP exam with a score of 3 or above may receive college credit.